sarahp27/populatron_java/readme.md

 1. Do your classes communicate by passing messages?
 Or are there deep seated dependencies leaking between them?
 A good way to determine this is to look at namespaces.
 Is `java.lang.reflect` imported into any files outside of your reflection helpers?
 Does `java.nio` appear outside of you file helpers?
 If so, you probably need to refactor.
 1. Are any of your methods longer than 5-10 lines max?
 Do they do more than 1 thing?
 If so, you probably need to break them up into smaller methods.
-1. Do you use the `new` keyword outside of dedicated, injectable factory classes?
+1. Do you use the `new` keyword outside of dedicated, injectable factory classes (eg. inside your constructor or when initializing fields)?
 If so, you probably can't inject them and you need to refactor.
 1. Are your tests reliant on data that was in the file?
 If so, you need to alter your code to mock the appropriate classes so that your tests are in charge of the data being processed.
 Pure unit tests of a CSV reader should involve just a few lines with a few columns.
 1. Do your tests use real models, or did you make deliberately simplified models to test with?
 Unit tests should use simplified data and models.
 1. If you set a breakpoint in the constructor of all objects, and you run your unit test, does more than one breakpoint get hit?
 If so, you aren't mocking sufficiantly.